sonuramashishnpm/npmai/LARA.md

 latency budget, and context window utilization within a single unified pipeline.

-This paper presents LARA, a four-phase architecture that addresses all four dimensions simultaneously.
+This paper presents LARA, a five-phase architecture that addresses all four dimensions simultaneously.
 The key contributions are:

+1. **$O(\log N)$ Candidate Capture:** Utilizing IVF/HNSW ANN
+   clustering to pre-sort the library, allowing the system to efficiently grab a broad candidate pool chunks and no of chunks to retrieve is as per experiment benchmarks where we stated a range of chunks to retrieve as per factors and these ranges and data are from experiments in this Reaserch, without full-corpus computational explosion.

-1. **Semantic Quality Gate:** Full-corpus cross-encoder reranking with a score threshold (S ≥ 0.3) as the primary mechanism for dynamic k determination, replacing vector similarity approximation with true relevance scoring.
+3. **Semantic Quality Gate:** Cross-encoder reranking applied to the candidate pool with a strict score threshold (S ≥ 0.3) as the primary mechanism for dynamic k determination, ensuring only verified facts move forward.

-2. **Latency-Predictive Speed Governor:** A mathematical reduction mechanism that calculates exact chunk reduction requirements from measured latency excess, guaranteeing response within developer-specified latency budgets.
+4. **Latency-Predictive Speed Governor:** A mathematical reduction mechanism that calculates exact chunk reduction requirements from measured latency excess, guaranteeing response within developer-specified latency budgets.

-3. **Model-Tier Context Safety Gates:** A four-tier classification system that maps model context windows to safe token budgets derived from Middle Context Loss degradation patterns, preventing the U-shaped performance curve identified by Liu et al. (2024).
+5. **Model-Tier Context Safety Gates:** A four-tier classification system that maps model context windows to safe token budgets derived from Middle Context Loss degradation patterns.

-4. **Sliding Window Batch Refinement:** A context-aware iterative refinement loop that processes the final Send List in batches calibrated to tier-specific token budgets.
+6. **Sliding Window Batch Refinement:** A context-aware iterative refinement loop that processes the final Send List in batches calibrated to tier-specific token budgets, yielding a 66% faster generation time.

 ---